 This is an exciting time to be studying economics!

 Every responsible citizen should have an understanding of the basic principles of economics.
-Without it how can you possibly understand some of the critical debates in almost every recent election in the rich countries: is a balanced government budget a good thing or a bad? how can governments create more jobs? why are interest rates so low, and should inflation be a worry?
+Without it how can you possibly understand some of the critical debates in almost every rich country: is a government budget deficit a good thing or a bad? how can governments create more jobs? why are interest rates low, and should inflation be a worry?
 Is inequality something we should celebrate, or something to question?

 This is the first class of a course that is designed to meet the needs of students interested in public policy who may have had only limited exposure to economics.
 But almost anyone can follow along.
 Upon completion of the course successful students will be familiar with the basic principles of economics, and be able to apply them critically to issues dealing with American and international public policy.